Chaklader/SignalSyncPro/papers/Rule_Based_Control_DEV.md

 ---

-# Isolated Control Logic (5-TLS Multi-Agent Network)
+# Isolated Control Logic Without Semi-Synchronization (5-TLS Multi-Agent Network)

 This section describes the **isolated actuated control** for the 5-intersection multi-agent network.
 Each intersection operates **independently** based solely on its local detector readings—no coordination or synchronization between